ptrbrynt/KotlinBloc/docs/core-concepts.md

 suspend fun main() {
   val bloc = CounterBloc()
   println(bloc.state) // 0
-  bloc.add(CounterEvent.Increment)
+  bloc.add(CounterEvent.Incremented)
   delay(100)
   print(bloc.state) // 1
 }
 ```

-In the above snippet, we start by creating a new instance of [CounterBloc].
+In the above snippet, we start by creating a new instance of `CounterBloc`.
 We then print the current state of the `Bloc` which is the initial state.
-Next, we add the `Increment` event to trigger a state change.
+Next, we add the `Incremented` event to trigger a state change.
 Finally, we print the state of the `Bloc` again, which has now changed to `1`.

 #### Flow Usage